X-RAY INSPECTION - FREQUENTLY ASKED QUESTIONS

 What will happen if my product varies considerably, or in an extreme case if the line has different products interspersed?

 With the SimulTask exclusive proprietary image analysis system, this will not normally cause a problem as is the case with the simpler "image learning" systems.
 There is a tremendous dynamic range in the Eagle series of X-ray systems that can accommodate the image changes.
 This is not the norm on small competitive systems that use the "image learn" technique.
 Furthermore, the "image learn" systems are optimized for small sphere detection and will perform poorly in situations of contamination non-spherical contaminants.

 When taking X-rays, my dentist and doctor's office staff always put shielding on me, and then they leave the room.
 Do I need to concern myself with the potential for radiation exposure?

 No, the system uses very low levels of X-ray intensity internally and the external dose rates in the operator area are virtually undetectable.
 The federal government mandates safety criteria for these types of machines.
 To give some idea, the energies used in the inspection of food products are low (typically 1/2) as compared to the energies used in airport security carry-on baggage inspection tasks.
 In those airport applications, the operator has close contact with the machine for the whole shift with no negative effects.

 Will the X-rays cause any changes in my product as it passes through the beam?

 No, there will be no changes in your products.
 In order to induce changes in a product, or to sterilize a product, very powerful beams of radiation are required.
 The federal government has defined the product dose at which a product is considered "irradiated".
-Smiths Detection’s machines produce about one ten-millionth of this dose to the product, and thus the product is completely safe.
+Eagle PI 's machines produce about one ten-millionth of this dose to the product, and thus the product is completely safe.